thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] Add pagination for the Load window
 - [Improvement] Improve Import - add a dialog window allowing the user to change the name of the imported config and additional button for saving and loading the config
-Update v1.0.1

-- [Bug] Fix tab frames, it mixes button highlights with tab colors (either use all button colors or maybe use the tab colors? tab corner highlight?)
+- [Bug] Fix tab frames, it mixes button highlights with tab colors

 Future: